IgorB20/native-calculator/README.md

 # Native Android Calculator App

-This app was my first native app made for my subject at college.
+This was my first native app made in a college subject.
 It uses a lib for eval the expressions.

 ## App preview